CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Experimental Results and Analyses

-\textbf{Comparison with the state-of-the-art.} Table~\ref{tab:per_class_rgbp} shows per-class accuracy of our approach compared against RGB-only~\cite{xie2021segformer,orsic2019swiftnet} and RGB-Polarization fusion methods~\cite{xiang2021polarization,yan2021nlfnet}.
-Our approach largely elevates state-of-the-art performance, outperforming the previous best RGB-P method~\cite{xiang2021polarization} by ${>}6.0\%$ in mIoU.
-We observe that the accuracy improvement on \emph{pedestrian} is significant thanks to the capacity of the transformer backbone and our cross-modal fusion mechanisms.
-The IoU improvements compared to the results using only RGB modality (SegFormer-B2~\cite{xie2021segformer}) are clear on classes with polarimetric characteristics such as \emph{glass} (${>}8.0\%$) and \emph{car} (${>}2.5\%$), further evidencing the generalizability of our cross-modal fusion solution in bridging RGB-P streams.
+\textbf{Comparison with the state-of-the-art.} Table~\ref{tab:per_class_rgbp} shows per-class accuracy of our approach compared to RGB-only~\cite{xie2021segformer,orsic2019swiftnet} and RGB-Polarization fusion methods~\cite{xiang2021polarization,yan2021nlfnet} on ZJU-RGB-P dataset~\cite{xiang2021polarization}.
+Our unified CMX outperforms the previous best RGB-P method~\cite{xiang2021polarization} by ${>}6.0\%$ in mIoU.
+We observe that the improvement on \emph{pedestrian} is significant thanks to the capacity of the transformer backbone and our cross-modal fusion mechanisms.
+Compared to the RGB-only baseline with MiT-B2~\cite{xie2021segformer}), the IoU improvements on classes with polarimetric characteristics are clear, such as \emph{glass} (${>}8.0\%$) and \emph{car} (${>}2.5\%$), further evidencing the generalizability of our cross-modal fusion solution in bridging RGB-P streams.

-\textbf{Polarization data representations.} We study polarimetric data representations and the results displayed in Table~\ref{tab:per_class_rgbp} indicate that $AoLP$ and $DoLP$ representations both carry effective polarization information beneficial for semantic scene understanding, which is consistent with the finding in~\cite{xiang2021polarization}.
+\textbf{Analysis of polarization data representations.} We study polarimetric data representations and the results displayed in Table~\ref{tab:per_class_rgbp} indicate that the Angle of Linear Polarization ($AoLP$) and the Degree of Linear Polarization ($DoLP$) representations both carry effective polarization information beneficial for semantic scene understanding, which is consistent with the finding in~\cite{xiang2021polarization}.
 Besides, trichromatic representations are consistently better than monochromatic representations used in previous RGB-P segmentation works~\cite{xiang2021polarization,yan2021nlfnet}.
 This is expected as the trichromatic representation provides more detailed information, which should be leveraged to fully unlock the potential of trichromatic polarization cameras.